 Colin Tarbert is the President and CEO of the Baltimore Development Corporation (BDC), which serves as the economic development agency for Baltimore City responsible for growing the city by retaining and attracting businesses, expanding job opportunities for city residents, and increasing investment in the city.
 Prior to his BDC appointment, Colin served in various leadership roles for nearly a decade at the Mayor’s Office of Baltimore City during three administrations, including the roles of Deputy Chief of Strategic Alliances and Deputy Mayor for Economic and Neighborhood Development.
 In addition, Colin is active on numerous civic and non-profit boards, including chair of the Baltimore Hotel Corporation, chair of the Baltimore Public Markets Corporation and a member of the board of East Baltimore Development Inc.

-Jalal “Jay” Greene is the Chief Operating Officer of the Baltimore City Department of Housing and Community Development.
+Jalal “Jay” Greene is the former Chief Operating Officer of the Baltimore City Department of Housing and Community Development.
 Jay’s career spans 40 years and includes finance, nonprofit management, affordable housing, and community development.
 Prior to joining DHCD, Jay was Chief, Division of Housing for Montgomery County (Maryland).
 He has also served as Budget Director for the District of Columbia, Chief Financial Officer for the District’s Convention Center, Director of Prince George’s County Department of Housing and Community Development, and Director of Housing and Community Development for the District.
 Prior to his career in affordable housing, Jay worked in investment banking and was employed by New York City’s largest minority-owned firm at the time.